PaperPrototype/Intro-Coding-and-Computers/01 - Jumpy Game/english.md

 Here's why:

 We have 0.1 seconds each loop, and move 1 pixel per loop...
-So `0.1 seconds = 1 pixel (of movement)` If we multiply both sides of the equal sign `=` then nothing will break (mathematically).
+So `0.1 seconds = 1 pixel (of movement)`.
+If we multiply both sides of the equal sign `=` then nothing will break (mathematically).
 So multiply both sides by 10, and you get `1 second = 10 pixels`.

 Now, every second we want to *increase* the number of pixel's we move by to fall faster as time passes (AKA "accelerate" from the force of gravity pulling us down).